netgroup-polito/frog4-gui/README_INSTALL.md

-# How to install the Service Chaining GUI
+# How to install the Virtualized Network Services GUI

-This document presents how to install the Service Chaining GUI.
+This document presents how to install the Virtualized Network Services GUI.